anselmrothe/dtm/report.md

 archives, representing submissions from 2000 to 2017.
 In general, each submission is a 6 page paper.
 We converted the pdfs to text using an automated pdftotxt utility.
-We tokenized the text based on whitespace, and removed lines in which few tokens were english words, because these lines tended to contain equations.
-We also removed words that were less than four characters long and were not in a standard english dictionary, as these tended by be caused by errors in the pdf parser.
+We tokenized the text based on whitespace, and removed lines in which few tokens were English words, because these lines tended to contain equations.
+We also removed words that were less than four characters long and were not in a standard english dictionary, as these tended to be caused by errors in the pdf parser.
 Finally, we removed tokens that occurred in fewer than 36 documents (i.e., 2 documents per year on average), as well as tokens that occurred in more than 50% of documents.
 Our final vocabulary contained 9710 words.